sparklost/endcord-image-inline/README.md

     Aspect ratio of character height / width.
 It is automatically detected, but if its wrong, set it here to float value eg `2.25`.

 ## Disclaimer
-This extension is usable only in bots which should not be breaking any ToS, byt here's a warning anyway:
 > [!WARNING]
 > Using third-party client is against Discord's Terms of Service and may cause your account to be banned!
 > **Use endcord and/or this extension at your own risk!**